FOSH-following-demand/building_roadmap/criteria_and_application.md

-### This document contains information about the criteria used to select teams for this project's first making event:
+### This document contains information about the criteria used to select teams for this project's first making event and how they should apply for it.

 <br>